What is ChaosSearch?

 An Explosion in Log and Event Data

 The move to the cloud is happening at warp speed.
 Whether you’re building a cloud-native application on AWS or you’re a software-driven business moving applications to the cloud, you’re probably seeing an explosion in log and event data.
 SaaS businesses generate 100’s of GB log and event data daily, with many generating data in the terabytes.
 But, if you’re running a logging solution based on Elasticsearch, cost and data access can be a major issue.
-Most businesses archive or delete log and event data after a few days or weeks because it’s too cost-prohibitive to retain with existing Elasticsearch-based log management solutions like ELK.
-CHAOSSEARCH has extended the Elasticsearch API to run directly on S3, allowing you to separate hot and warm data stores and reduce the cost and complexity of your long-term, warm ELK stack.
-It’s a completely new approach that extends the Elasticsearch API and Kibana directly onto S3, cost-effectively opening up access to a long tail of log and event data.
+Most businesses archive or delete log and event data after a few days or weeks because it’s too cost-prohibitive to retain with existing Elasticsearch-based log management solutions.
+ChaosSearch has extended the Elasticsearch API to run directly on S3 and GCS, allowing you to separate hot and warm data stores and reduce the cost and complexity of your long-term, warm Elasticsearch stack.
+It’s a completely new approach that extends the Elasticsearch API and Kibana directly onto S3 and GCS, cost-effectively opening up access to a long tail of log and event data.

-The growth in object storage, particularly Amazon S3, has surprised everyone and is now the preferred platform for collecting, analyzing, and archiving today’s growing mountain of diverse and disjointed data.
+The growth in object storage, has surprised everyone and is now the preferred platform for collecting, analyzing, and archiving today’s growing mountain of diverse and disjointed data.
 With its simple, elastic, and cost-efficient characteristics, object storage is fostering new trends in data lake architectures and business intelligence.
-In a nutshell, Amazon S3 provides:
+In a nutshell, cloud object storage provides:

 The first step in scaling historical log and event analytics is “where” and how such data will be stored to be analyzed.
-Businesses spend a lot of time and effort into figuring out how to reduce the cost of today’s logging solutions — mostly by reducing the amount of data indexed and stored.
-What most businesses do is delete data after 7 days, or simply archive it into S3 for future analytics.
+Businesses spend a lot of time and effort figuring out how to reduce the cost of today’s logging solutions — mostly by reducing the amount of data indexed and stored.
+What most businesses do is delete data after 7 days, or simply archive it into S3/GCS for future analytics.
 The problem with this is that you need to wake the data up and move it back into other systems for further analytics.
-At CHAOSSEARCH we wanted to address this cost, complexity and scale problem — so we created an architecture that decouples storage from compute, and we turned S3 into a warm, searchable Elastic cluster.
-S3 is transformed from a basic dumping ground for data into a live, searchable log management solution.
-By leveraging S3 cost economics (e.g. $25 for a TB) and its ease of use (i.e. store anything at any scale), CHAOSSEARCH turns “your” S3 account into a log management and analytics platform that can cost-effectively provide “live” access to terabytes of data over months and years. — No data movement.
+At ChaosSearch we wanted to address this cost, complexity and scale problem — so we created an architecture that decouples storage from compute, and we turned S3/GCS into a warm, searchable analytics data lake Cloud object storage is transformed from a basic dumping ground for data into a live, searchable log management solution.
+By leveraging S3/GCS cost economics and ease of use , ChaosSearch turns “your” cloud object storage into an analytics data lakethat can cost-effectively provide “live” access to terabytes and petabytes of data over months and years. — No data movement.
 No data duplication.
 No transformation.

 A New Indexing Paradigm

-Data Edge is a representation of dimensional locality via infinite matrices.
+Chaos Index is a representation of dimensional locality via infinite matrices.
 One can view such matrices as a locality of reference, where symbols and references are optimized for both compression and cataloging.
 This representation allows for greater compression ratios than standard tools using the same compression algorithms.
-Data Edge, using Burrows-Wheeler algorithm results in better compression than the actual bzip2 tool.
-However, unlike compression tools, Data Edge allows for both relational and text analytic queries via its unique symbol matrices representation and does so simultaneously.
+Chaos index, using Burrows-Wheeler algorithm results in better compression than the actual bzip2 tool.
+However, unlike compression tools, Chaos Index allows for both relational and text analytic queries via its unique symbol matrices representation and does so simultaneously.

-Data Edge is able to model and transform data virtually into different shapes, even if the source is irregular or malformed.
+The Chaos Refinery models and transforms data virtually into different shapes, even if the source is irregular or malformed.
 The advantages of such a locality of reference design are its instant schema manipulation, aggregation, and correlation without physical ETL.
-Also, unlike traditional ETL, Data Edge transforms include live ordering/filtering of a data source.
+Also, unlike traditional ETL, Chaos Refinery transforms include live ordering/filtering of a data source.
 In other words, result sets can be live (and not just static); as the data source changes so can this virtual target.
 This is particularly relevant to real-time or streaming use-cases, like log and event data.
-Data Edge, with its dimensional structure, parallel algorithms can be applied for discovery, refining, and querying, particularly at distributed scale.
+With ChaosSearch’s dimensional structure, parallel algorithms can be applied for discovery, refining, and querying, particularly at distributed scale.

-In summary, data can be stored in Amazon’s S3 at its true minimum size and not be ETL-ed back Amazon’s EMR to then be duplicated into Amazon’s Redshift or Amazon’s ElasticSearch for final analysis.
+In summary, using Amazon as an example, data can be stored in S3at its true minimum size and not be ETL-ed back to Amazon EMR to then be duplicated into Amazon Redshift or Amazon OpenSearch for final analysis.

-Data Edge scales the data — not the infrastructure
+ChaosSearch scales the data — not the infrastructure.

-Based on the capabilities of the Data Edge technology, CHAOSSEARCH was built from the ground up to be elastic and serverless.
+Based on the capabilities of the Chaos Index technology, ChaosSearch was built from the ground up to be elastic and massively scalable.
 In the era of cloud and big data, the need for scale as a base axiom is essential.
-Given the ability to discover, refine, and query in a concurrent and distributed fashion, based on Data Edge, this has enabled us to consider a telecom inspired distributed architecture — an always-on, highly available, message pass system that decouples storage from compute.
+Given the ability to discover, refine, and query in a concurrent and distributed fashion, the Chaos Fabric has enabled us to implement a telecom inspired distributed architecture — an always-on, highly available, message pass system that decouples storage from compute.

 The team has spent years designing and building data and telecom networks, and knew the time, effort and cost required to create a proprietary framework didn’t make sense.
 As a result, we decided to select a time-proven telecom philosophy and corresponding framework, based on a powerful open-source foundation.
 Accordingly, we chose Akka, an open source Erlang inspired framework, based on the Scala programming language (think Erlang on a Java Virtual Machine).

-The chaossearch.io service is focused on S3 and the AWS cloud.
+The ChaosSearch service is focused on S3 and GCS.
 However, architecturally this service is cloud-agnostic.
-From our use of the Scala/Akka framework to our use of Docker Swarm, the CHAOSSEARCH architecture is distributed and portable.
+From our use of the Scala/Akka framework to our use of Docker Swarm, the ChaosSearch architecture is distributed and portable.
 In particular, Docker Swarm is a major aspect of our service capabilities — we utilize every aspect.
 The following are key aspects of our use of Swarm:

 Portability / Discovery / Security / Scalability / Scheduling / Performance

-When paring all this with our Angular2 user-interface, the CHAOSSEARCH service is a stack of components perfectly distributed and uniquely integrated.
+When pairing all this with our Angular2 user interface, the ChaosSearch service is a stack of components perfectly distributed and uniquely integrated.

-Our focus from the start has been to build a high performance distributed architecture that can take advantage of modern cloud computing design patterns, most notably scaling in/out with different sized workloads.
-However, our underlying data fabric and unique data representation, called Data Edge, is not a brute force solution – we don’t just throw horsepower behind it.
-Data Edge was designed from the ground up to be fast and compact, not just one use case, but several.
+Our focus from the start has been to build a high-performance distributed architecture that can take advantage of modern cloud computing design patterns, most notably scaling in/out with different sized workloads.
+However, our underlying data fabric and unique data representation,, is not a brute force solution – we don’t just throw horsepower behind it.
+ChaosSearch was designed from the ground up to be fast and compact, not just for one use case, but several.

 - As fast as an RDBMS for data ingestion